slhck/ffmpeg-normalize/README.md

 ### Couldn't I just run `loudnorm` with ffmpeg?

 You absolutely can.
 However, you can get better accuracy and linear normalization with two passes of the filter.
 Since ffmpeg does not allow you to automatically run these two passes, you have to do it yourself and parse the output values from the first run.
 If this program is too over-engineered for you, you could also use an approach such as featured [in this Ruby script](https://gist.github.com/kylophone/84ba07f6205895e65c9634a956bf6d54) that performs the two `loudnorm` passes.

+### After updating, this program does not work as expected anymore!

+You are probably using a 0.x version of this program.
+There are significant changes to the command line arguments and inner workings of this program, so please  adapt your scripts to the new one.
+Those changes were necessary to address a few issues that kept piling up; leaving the program as-is would have made it hard to extend it.
+You can continue using the old version (find it under *Releases* on GitHub or request the specific version from PyPi), but it will not be supported anymore.

 ### Can I buy you a beer / coffee / random drink?